Board of Trustees

 She lives in New York’s Hudson River Valley with her husband and three children, all of whom attend Hawthorne Valley Waldorf School.

 Irene Mantel has served as Director of Admissions at the Rudolf Steiner School (RSS) in NYC since 2001, and was School Administrator there from 1994-2001.
-She will be retiring from the school at the end of the 2016 academic year.
+She retired from the school at the end of the 2016 academic year.
 In her most recent position as Director of Admissions, Irene worked to increase enrollment and diversity at the school, while raising the qualifications of the student body.
 She instituted educational forums to explain the Waldorf pedagogical principles applied at RSS.
 Irene also served on a variety of admissions planning committees of New York City, raised scholarship funds for needy students, and started the School’s Diversity Committee.
 Prior to joining RSS, she worked for ARTFORUM magazine and was Director of Rudolf Steiner Institute.
 Irene has always remained connected to the arts scene.
 She received her BA in art history from UC Berkeley, attended graduate studies at University of Munich, and completed her Teacher Training at Rudolf Steiner College.

 Ex-Officio, Martin Ping